-If a token is sampled more than once, we keep only one instance.
-As a consequence, the number of unique indices $K'$ is often lower than $K$ as shown in Fig.\ref{fig:dynamicity}.
+If a token is sampled more than once, we only keep one instance.
+As a consequence, the number of unique indices $K'$ is often lower than $K$ as shown in Fig.~\ref{fig:dynamicity}.
 In fact, $K' < K$ if there is at least one token with a score $S_j \geq 2/K$.
 In the two extreme cases, either only one dominant token is selected and $K'=1$ or $K'=K$ if the scores are more or less balanced.
-It is interesting to note that more tokens are selected at the earlier stages, when the features are less discriminative and the attention weights are more balanced, and less at later stages as shown in Fig.\ref{fig:token_removal}.
-The number and locations of tokens also varies for different input images as shown in Fig.\ref{fig:dynamicity_visualization}.
-For images with a homogeneous background that covers a large part of the image, only few tokens are sampled.
-The tokens cover the object in the foreground and are sparsely but uniformly sampled from the background.
-For cluttered images, many tokens are required.
-This illustrates the importance of making the sampling of the tokens adaptive.
+Interestingly, more tokens are selected at the earlier stages, where the features are less discriminative and the attention weights are more balanced, and less at the later stages, as shown in Fig.~\ref{fig:token_removal}.
+The number and locations of tokens also vary for different input images, as shown in Fig.~\ref{fig:dynamicity_visualization}.
+For images with a homogeneous background that covers a large part of the image, only a few tokens are sampled.
+In this case, the tokens cover the object in the foreground and are sparsely but uniformly sampled from the background.
+In cluttered images, many tokens are required.
+It illustrates the importance of making the token sampling procedure adaptive.